A-B Tech BLET is currently accepting applications for the next class, which begins July 21.

 - A-B Tech Release of Information (FERPA) form

-- Official (sealed) transcripts indicating high school completion.
+- Official (sealed) transcripts indicating high school graduation, high school equivalent completion, or graduation from an accredited college or university.
 Documentation from a high school correspondence course through a for-profit entity is not acceptable per NC Administrative Code

 - College transcripts (Optional; can be an unofficial copy)